codeurjc-students/2019-OpenViduTeaching/documentation/deploy.md

 ### OpenViduTeaching Docker container + Openvidu+KMS Docker container ###

 * You can simply make a docker-compose.yml.
 Take [this one](https://github.com/codeurjc-students/2019-OpenViduTeaching/blob/master/docker/composed/docker-compose.yml) as an example.
 You have to set the ports as specified (you can change 8080 in openvidu-teaching), mount the volume and use an enviroment variable for the path (same as in first option).
 You MUST use the variable for the url (localhost will not work).
+You can use a .env file for the enviroment variables, as in the example, or just write them in the .yml.
+Using a .env file is highly encouraged, at least for the OpenVidu Secret, because it is the unique password for the OpenVidu Server.

 * You can also start both manually.
 Here's how you run both independently with the same configuration as in the compose example.
 `docker run -p 4443:4443 --rm -e openvidu.secret=SECRET openvidu/openvidu-server-kms:2.11.0`